Bronxville Giving Garden is

 All produce will be donated

-Bronxville Giving Garden is self-sustaining and not-for-profit, utilizing donations from local organizations and fundraising events
+Bronxville Giving Garden is self-sustaining and nonprofit, utilizing donations from local organizations and fundraising events

 Bronxville Giving Garden

 Nicki Piercy Coddington - Graphic design/Website

 Mayor Mary Marvin - Liaison to Village of Bronxville

 Ellen Edwards (Green Committee, Climate Smart Communities Task Force)

 Judith McNatt and Gene Westmoreland (Take Back Day)